marcospgp/marcospgp.github.io/notes.md

 - win + up -> alt + up
 - win + down -> alt + down

+Note: for win + left/right remap to work, "override windows snap" in PowerToys FancyZones must be disabled, as it overrides that shortcut.

 Missing:

 - Erase to start of line (cmd + backspace on MacOS) (not very important as one can simply select the line, then erase.)